-High Fat Salt and Sugar (HFSS) Food and Beverages5
+High Fat Salt and Sugar (HFSS) Food and Beverages

-- 21.12 Broadcasters shall ensure that a maximum of 25% of sold advertising time and only one in four advertisements for HFSS food and beverage products and/or services products are permissible across the broadcast day. - 21.13 Consistent with the further requirements set out in the Children's Commercial Communications Code, 6 broadcasters should aim to effectively reduce the exposure of children to commercial communications for HFSS food and beverage products and/or services.
+- 21.12 Broadcasters shall ensure that a maximum of 25% of sold advertising time and only one in four advertisements for HFSS food and beverage products and/or services products are permissible across the broadcast day. - 21.13 Broadcasters should aim to effectively reduce the exposure of children to commercial communications for HFSS food and beverage products and/or services.
 In this respect, commercial communications for such foods and beverages shall not be broadcast or made available in or around children's programmes.